 - Use Your Computer Effectively and other tips - Men share their tips for managing computer use.

 - Change Your Email Address - Prevent emails that could trigger porn use.

 - Get doctor-recommended apps for your computer to speed brain reprogramming.
 (Links to apps are embedded in article)

 4) Replace porn use with naturally rewarding activities.

+When you remove one source of dopamine (porn) it's vitally important to replace it with other, healthy sources of dopamine.
 As you consider which additional tools to try, keep in mind that heavy porn use is actually a synthetic substitute for the activities that naturally help keep your brain in balance.
-When you remove once source of dopamine (porn) it's vitally important to replce it with other, healthy sources of dopamine.
-The most common tools employed include exercise, meditation, healthy diet, and socializing.
+Not surprisingly, the most common tools employed include exercise, time in nature, creative activities, meditation, healthy diet, and socializing.
 Some of these naturally rewarding activities you can do by yourself, while others require human interaction.
 Therefore the Tools are split into two groups.

 I noticed when I want to stop a habit, it's stupidly hard, but I realized that displacing a habit with another is much easier.
 Find the root of the problem and displace one habit with another entirely to fill the basic root need.
 The "I don't want something" versus the "I want something", what a subtle semantic!
 Yet how so deep and important it is!

 - In addition to rebooting, people sometimes need professional help to work through particularly stubborn old patterns.
 Persistent rage, shame, grief, abandonment, or depression can signal that counseling would be helpful.
 If you seek help from a therapist, you may want to educate him/her first about some of the symptoms heavy porn users are reporting.

 6) Other websites and forums